 Abstract: This session is intended for beginners, as well as experienced HPC users looking for a refresher on basic HPC terminology and procedures.
 We begin with a brief discussion of Compute Canada and WestGrid organizations.
 After that, we introduce and define major concepts of High Performance Computing (HPC), including cluster, grid, cloud and “big data.”
 The discussion ends with a guided tour of the IST data centre and an opportunity to have all your HPC questions answered by our in-house experts!

 Abstract: This workshop session is an introduction to HPC using WestGrid.
 Participants are guided through the steps of transferring a program, compiling it and submitting a batch job.
 In the process, we discuss the software and tools available on the system, how to write scripts and where to find documentation.
 This session has been developed for beginner through intermediate levels of HPC users.
-We recommend that brand new users attend Sessions 1 and 2 of this workshop to gain a better understanding of the HPC and WestGrid functions under discussion.

 Abstract: This workshop session focuses on getting the most out of a cluster using a scheduler.
 Participants explore how to submit jobs, including more advanced topics such as job arrays, gpus and checkpointing.
 In the second part, participants discuss in greater detail how a scheduler works and how to use the knowledge to your advantage.
 The third part builds on the knowledge gained in the first two parts through the process of discovering why jobs are not running.
 While intermediate and advanced topics are covered, this section is intended to help HPC users of all levels become more proficient.
-We recommend that beginner users attend Sessions 1, 2 and 3 of this workshop series to gain a better understanding of the HPC and WestGrid functions under discussion.

 Prerequisite: WestGrid Basic Systems or similar experience.